 But what’s really difficult is picking the second best player of all time.
 Everything from era of play, position and impact upon the game has to be considered.
 With that in mind, here are the first five players that come to mind for me as potentially the second best NBA player of all time, in no particular order;

-After completeing his 16th NBA season, Bryant is a 14 time all-star, has led the league in scoring twice, won the MVP award once, the All-Star Game MVP four times, and has won five NBA titles.
+Currently playing in his 15th NBA season, Bryant is a 13 time all-star, has led the league in scoring twice, won the MVP award once, the All-Star Game MVP four times, and has won five NBA titles.

 Wilt Chamberlain- Career Averages: 30.1 ppg, 22.9 rpg, 4.4 apg